Gufrilfirdaus/Hyphotesis-Testing-by-Using-Dataset-Customer-Personality-Analysis/README.md

 - NumStorePurchases: Number of purchases made directly in stores
 - NumWebVisitsMonth: Number of visits to company’s website in the last month

+Project Description :
+This project involves hypothesis testing to analyze and validate assumptions about a dataset containing demographic and income information.
+The analysis uses descriptive statistics, data visualization, and statistical testing to draw meaningful insights.

+Key Analyses and Insights:
+Descriptive Statistics:
+- Calculated central tendency measures (mean: 52,237, median, and mode).
+- Measured data spread (variance, standard deviation, min, and max values).

+Data Visualization:
+- Histogram: Revealed a right-skewed income distribution, where the mean is higher than the median.
+- Boxplot: Identified outliers, indicating anomalies in income data.

+Insights:
+- The majority of individuals earn close to the average income.
+- Outliers suggest the presence of extreme income values that may need further investigation.

+Hypothesis Testing:
+- Used t-tests, z-tests, and ANOVA to compare income distributions across groups (e.g., gender, education level).
+- Results validated significant differences between certain groups, providing actionable insights.